 - garlic: roasting it makes it sweeter and deepens the flavor.
 Raw garlic will be too strong.
 I don't recommend garlic powder or salt.

 - cheese: classic Alfredo is always made with Parmesan but you can skip it and use nutritional yeast for the same flavor and a dairy-free version.

 Roasted garlic flavor

 I love cauliflower.
 When I don't turn it into rice or roast the whole head or bake breaded florets - I cook it and blend it into a perfectly creamy sauce.
 Recently, I was planning on making it for our pasta and the roasted garlic for my focaccia.
-Then a light bulb went off in my head and few cloves found it's way into the blender with the cauliflower.
-Best.decision.ever.
-Follow my recipe for the best Roasted Garlic ever.
-I add Parmesan cheese to my sauce because there is no Alfredo without it, but feel free to skip it for a vegan option or if you are currently on a Whole30 program!
+Then a light bulb went off in my head and a few cloves found their way into the blender with the cauliflower.
+Best decision ever.
+I add Parmesan cheese to my sauce because there is no Alfredo without it, but feel free to skip it for a vegan option.

 Healthy and cheaper than store-bought sauce

 This recipe makes 3 cups of sauce, but if you are lucky like me and get a large cauliflower head at Aldi's for $1.40 - you will end up with 7 cups f florets and make two jars of the sauce!
 Big score and so much cheaper than a store-bought sauce!
 Not to mention healthy.
 If you skip the Parmesan (use nutritional yeast to get the same flavor) is dairy-free and nut-free since there are no cashews needed.

 I recommend storing the sauce in a jar with a lid, in the fridge, for up to 3 days.